 - Read the directions carefully, and make notes on the word limit for each question.

-- Do not waste your time scanning for answers, keep reading and answering the ones you find first.
+- Save time scanning for answers; keep reading and answering the ones you find first.
 DO NOT WASTE TIME, as you have limited time to finish each section.

-- Read the questions first and then start reading the passages, in order to find answers specifically.
+- Read the questions first and then sread the passagesnswers specifically.

-- Read newspapers and mock test papers to practice this section as it would give you an idea of how you would like to approach this section.
+- Read newspapers and mock test papers to practice this section, as it would give you an idea of how you would like to approach it.

-- Look out on paraphrasing and not plagiarising your answers.
+- Look out for paraphrasing and not plagiarising your answers.
 You are supposed to find direct answers and not explain them.

 Writing

-- Try not to spend more than 20-25 minutes on the task.
-To keep a track of time, keep looking at the clock.
+- Try to spend at most 20-25 minutes on the task.
+To keep track of time, keep looking at the clock.

-- Find IELTS writing sections topics online and keep practicing.
-This would help, speed up your writing and thinking.
-Practice previous year question papers with answers in order to understand the way of writing that they require.
+- Find IELTS writing section topics online and keep practicing.
+This helps speed up your writing and thinking.
+Practice previous year's question papers with answers to understand the way of writing that they require.

 - Write over 150 words in task 1 and over 250 for task 2.

-- Keep your focus on the topic and do not get stranded.
+- Keep your focus on the topic, and stay safe.
 Have a proper beginning and conclusion for each of your tasks.

 - Try not to make any spelling errors.
 Both American and British English are accepted.